-There is also a later deadline for mature applicants who meet certain criteria – see the mature students section for more information.
+There is also a later deadline for some mature applicants applying to one of the mature Colleges – see the mature students section for more information.

 A useful summary of important dates and deadlines can be found in the Applying section.

 There’s no age requirement for admission to Cambridge, although the vast majority of undergraduates are 18 years or older when they come into residence.
-You’ll need to demonstrate that you have the maturity and personal skills to cope with university level study.
 If you’ll be over 21 when you start your course you are classified as a mature student.